MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 1. When prompted, in the **Generate new key pair** window, select **Download private key and create resource**.

    > **Note**:
-   >- The private key required to connect to the Azure virtual machines included in the deployment will be downloaded to the computer from which you are running this lab.
+   >- The private key required to connect to the Azure Virtual Machines included in the deployment will be downloaded to the computer from which you are running this lab.
    >- Wait only ~3 minutes for the provisioning process to proceed partially before you proceed to the next task.
 The entire provisioning could take 25 minutes, but we will **not wait**.
    >- Following the deployment, you could proceed to installing SAP software by using Azure Center for SAP solutions.
 In this lab, you will explore the capabilities of the Azure Center for SAP solutions without installing SAP software.